 Transfer of ownership of a database

-In the PPA's Transfer of Ownership Draft Guidelines, the PPA presents its proposed position with respect to the duties of database owners and the rights of data subjects in situations where the ownership of a database is transferred to another legal person due to sale of the database, or of the merger or acquisition of the database owner.
+The PPA's Transfer of Ownership Draft Guidelines presents its proposed position with respect to the duties of database owners and the rights of data subjects in situations where the ownership of a database is transferred to another legal person due to sale of the database, or of the merger or acquisition of the database owner.
 According to the Transfer of Ownership Draft Guidelines, such duties and rights include the following:

-- The transferring database owner (the former owner) and the recipient database owner (the new owner) shall notify the Registrar of such transfer of ownership.
+- the transferring database owner (the former owner) and the recipient database owner (the new owner) must notify the Registrar of such transfer of ownership;

-- If the characteristics of the database recipient are different from those of the transferring database owner in a significant way that may adversely affect the rights of a data subject, then the data subject's consent must be obtained prior to the transfer of the data to the database recipient.
-If such data subject's consent was not obtained, the data about him/her should not be transferred to the database recipient and should be erased.
+- if the characteristics of the database recipient are different from those of the transferring database owner in a significant way that may adversely affect the rights of a data subject, then the data subject's consent must be obtained prior to the transfer of the data to the database recipient.
+If such data subject's consent was not obtained, the data about them should not be transferred to the database recipient and should be erased;

-- If, due to the transfer of ownership in the database, the purposes of processing of, or the processing activities performed on, the data in the database shall change, the data subject's consent must be obtained prior to the transfer of the data to the database recipient.
+- if, due to the transfer of ownership in the database, the purposes of processing of, or the processing activities performed on, the data in the database must change, the data subject's consent must be obtained prior to the transfer of the data to the database recipient; and

-- If, due to the transfer of ownership in the database, the purposes of processing and the processing activities shall not change, generally notifying the data subjects of the transfer of ownership and contact details of the database recipient shall suffice.
+- if, due to the transfer of ownership in the database, the purposes of processing and the processing activities do not change, generally notifying the data subjects of the transfer of ownership and contact details of the database recipient is sufficient.

 Notwithstanding the foregoing, a database owner may transfer, or permit the transfer, of personal data to another country if:

-- the data subject gave his/her consent to the transfer;
+- the data subject gave their consent to the transfer;

 - the data subject's consent cannot be obtained and the transfer is necessary in order to protect the data subject's health or bodily integrity;